milvus-io/milvus-docs/site/en/reference/architecture/data_processing.md

 A collection in Milvus is split into multiple segments, and the query nodes loads indexes by segment.
 When a search request arrives, it is broadcast to all query nodes for a concurrent search.
 Each node then prunes the local segments, searches for vectors meeting the criteria, and reduces and returns the search results.

-Query nodes are independent from each other in a data query .
-Each node is responsible only for two tasks: Load or unload segments following the instructions from query coord; conduct a search within the local segments.
+Query nodes are independent from each other in a data query.
+Each node is responsible only for two tasks: Load or release segments following the instructions from query coord; conduct a search within the local segments.
 And proxy is responsible for reducing search results from each query node and returning the final results to the client.

 {{images.Assets/handoff.jpg}}